Ann-Vanessa2/Big-Data-Processing-with-EMR/README.md

 ## Workflow Execution (Step Function)

-### Option A: Automated Cluster Launch
-The Step Function creates and terminates the EMR cluster as part of the flow.

-### Option B: Manual EMR Cluster
 User manually creates the EMR cluster and provides the **Cluster ID** to the Step Function.
 The workflow then:
 1. Adds Spark steps to the cluster
 2. Triggers the Glue crawler